Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 33. add new avatar icon for registrar office members
 34. create registrar-office-add to add user from faculty
 35. create /req/registrar-office-add for blank field detector and insertion query functionality
+36. create registrar-office-delete to delete records from the registrar
+37.